-Outside of the current retail zone in Beecroft, other retail activities have previously existed in the form of Higgins store (still surviving as a liquor store), two shops near the School of Arts and two further shops south along Beecroft Road.
+Outside of the existing retail area there were at various early times Higgins general store (by 1970s a liquor store) on the corner with Mary Street, two shops near the School of Arts and two further shops south along Beecroft Road.

-Within the existing retail precinct the distribution of shops has been as follows:
+Within the retail area from Copeland Road to south of Chapman Avenue, the distribution of shops has been as follows:

 The purchasing power of the district at this times seems to have been dominated by a small number of wealthy residential owners and a large proportion of small farmers.

 Cumberland Argus and Fruitgrowers Advocate 9 December 1922 p6

 The number of weekly ticket sales from Beecroft Railway Station peaked between 1945 (13, 040) and 1950 (16, 421) and then did not have the same rate of growth until 1970 (36, 921).
 The indicates a significant number of people travelling to the station and presumably also using the retail area.
 Due to two world wars and the Great Depression retail growth was slow within this period.

 In this period the Bank of NSW opened on Beecroft Road just north of the corner with Hannah Street.
 South of the Post Office on Beecroft Road a grocer and further south a delicatessen opened.
 The butcher closest to the fire station closed and an engineering shop opened in its place.
 Between the green grocer and the estate agent on the corner of Wongala and Hannah a shoe store opened.
 The butcher in Boronia cottage closed and a library opened there.
 There was one garage on Beecroft Road and another on Wongala between the grocer and the bakehouse in the block between Hannah and Chapman.

 The purchasing power of the district in this period was dominated by a steady increase in the residential population but with a preponderance of older, rather than young family, households.